New York Water Quality at a Glance

 Buffalo Water Quality

 Comprehensive analysis of Buffalo Water System, serving over 280,000 customers in Western New York.
-Includes information on Great Lakes water sources, treatment processes, infrastructure modernization, and PFAS monitoring programs.
+Includes information on Great Lakes water sources, treatment processes, infrastructure modernisation, and PFAS monitoring programmes.

 New York City Water Quality

-Detailed assessment of New York City’s Department of Environmental Protection systems, covering the world’s largest unfiltered water supply serving 8.3 million customers, reservoir management, and compliance with emerging contaminant regulations.
+Detailed assessment of New York City’s Department of Environmental Protection systems, covering the world’s largest unfiltered water supply serving 8.3 million customers, lead pipe risks in older buildings, and compliance with emerging contaminant regulations.

 Rochester Water Quality

-Analysis of Rochester’s Water and Lighting Bureau systems, covering Lake Ontario water intake, treatment processes, distribution infrastructure, and ongoing improvements to address aging systems and emerging contaminants.
+Analysis of Rochester’s Water and Lighting Bureau systems, covering Lake Ontario water intake, treatment processes, distribution infrastructure, and ongoing improvements to address aging systems and emerging contaminants including PFAS.

 Frequently Asked Questions